danieljwilson/obsidian/Personal/peerScholar psya01 2020.md

 - identify theory, hypothesis, methods, IV and DV

 >Although all components were addressed, many were addressed superficially and were not explained well.

+>Your summary of the article touched on all required components however many were addressed superficially and were not explained well - for example when you say the dependent variable is the students, what do you mean?

 >The implementation plan was not sufficiently detailed to demonstrate deep thought.